 The Center for Research in Financial Communication was founded at the University of Leipzig in 2016.
 Its activities are supported by an international network of experts in financial communication from science and practice.

-The Günter Thiele Foundation is organized within the Association for German Science Foundation (Stifterverband für die Deutsche Wissenschaft) and is subject to legal supervision by the state of Sachsen.
+The foundation is organized within the Association for German Science Foundation (Stifterverband für die Deutsche Wissenschaft) and is subject to legal supervision by the state of Sachsen.

-The foundation aims to promote science and research and support young researchers and teaching in the fields of communication management, public relations and strategic communication.
+The Günter Thiele Foundation for Communication & Management aims to promote science and research and support young researchers and teaching in the fields of communication management, public relations and strategic communication.
 In particular, it seeks to continue and expand the work already performed at the Institute of Communication and Media Studies of the University of Leipzig.

 Further information is available at guenter-thiele-stiftung.de